Tap

 In the 1970s, John and Nelda Nevels started taking troubled and hurting boys into their homes in Morrow, Arkansas.
 This Christ-centered outreach was known as the King’s Ranch.
 In 1973, this ministry became affiliated with Teen Challenge International, USA, and became the first residential Teen Challenge program and addiction treatment exclusively for boys.
 The King’s Ranch grew and eventually moved to its current location in 1980.
 Because of the kindness and generosity of the people of Morrow, Arkansas, the ministry was allowed to move to 5 acres of land and buildings previously used by the Morrow Community School district.
 Later, an additional 30 acres were purchased for expansion.
 In 1993, the ministry changed its name to Teen Challenge Adventure Ranch of Northwest Arkansas.

-What started in a home on a hill in the Ozark Mountains has become a powerful, life-changing ministry that assists troubled boys and their families across the United States.
+What started in a home on a hill in the Ozark Mountains has become a powerful, life-changing ministry that assists boys and their families across the United States.

 MENU